raffi23/raffi23/README.md

 I am a Senior Frontend Developer with a passion for animating the web.

-- I work remotely in Dubai.
+- I work remotely in Dubai
-- You can find my portfolio at [rhymecode.net].
+- You can find my portfolio at [rhymecode.net]
 - I am more active on [gitlab]

 ## Tools I use